WHOLE HOUSE FANS: CHEAPER THAN AC?

-While an A/C system runs at 3000 watts or more for smaller homes and much higher for larger homes, a whole house fan runs at under 1000 watts for the largest models and most models at under 500 watts.
+While Air Conditioning system runs at 3000 watts or more for smaller homes and much higher for larger homes, a whole house fan runs at under 1000 watts for the largest models and most models at under 500 watts.

-This means that a whole house fan costs just pennies in hours, versus an A/C system that runs for dollars an hour.
+This means that a QuietCool system costs just pennies an hour, versus an A/C system that runs for dollars an hour.

 Think about it like a car.
 A QuietCool whole house fan is the green alternative to A/C, just like how an electric car is the green alternative to gas guzzling vehicles.